purplesyringa/site/blog/i-sped-up-serde-json-strings-by-20-percent/index.md

 I have recently been working on the [#[iex]](../you-might-want-to-use-panics-for-error-handling/) library.
 I used `serde` and `serde_json` as benchmarks and noticed some questionable decisions in their performance-critical code while rewriting it to better suit `#[iex]`.

-`#[iex]` focuses on error handling, so the error path is the first thing I benchmarked.
+`#[iex]` focuses on error handling, so the error path was the first thing I benchmarked.
 To my surprise, `serde_json`'s error path was more than 2x slower than the success path on the same data:

 <table>
     <thead>